Network resilience: Behavior transitions in animal and human networks

 \subsubsection{Social foraging and nest building}

-The study of the foraging behavior in ant colonies that focuses on transition between disordered and ordered foraging in the Pharaoh's ant is presented in Ref. \cite{beekman2001phase}.
-The authors found that small colonies forage in a disorganized manner, while large colonies transition to organize pheromone-based foraging.
+A study of foraging behavior in ant colonies that focuses on the transition between disordered and ordered foraging in Pharaoh's ant is presented in Ref. \cite{beekman2001phase}.
+The authors found that small colonies forage in a disorganized manner, while large colonies transition to pheromone-based foraging.

 The theoretical model derived from those empirical findings is defined as follows: